 We hope you enjoy your visit.
-We’ve been involved in min pins since 1989, and are a member in good standing with the Canadian Kennel Club, and the Miniature Pinscher Club of America, and the Canadian Miniature Pinscher Club.
+We’ve been involved in min pins since 1989, and are a member in good standing with the Canadian Kennel Club, and the Miniature Pinscher Club of America.
 I breed for attitude first, conformation second and total quality third.
 If you don’t have attitude you’ve lost to begin with.
 Please feel free to contact us should you have any questions about our dogs, upcoming litters, available companions, or anything else about this wonderful little breed.
 Min pins are an extremely active and entertaining breed, the min pin does not follow the idea of what people view as a toy dog.
 The min pin can best described as a big dog in a small body.
 Known for their devotion and loyality a min pin does well as a family companion, or a playful pet for children, but tends to choose one person in the family as their private human.
 Extremely intelligent the min pin can excell at obedients, agility or flyball; and as an effeciant barnyard ratter.
 One of its most engaging characteristics is the high-stepping hackney like gait.
 The min pin looks fragile but is, in fact, quite ruggad for its size.
 It has lots of heart and stamina, making it an ideal pet.
 The breed measures 10″ to 12 1/2″ at the shoulder, the ears are erect, usually cropped to sharp point.
 The coat is smooth, hard, short and glossy, and may be solid red; or black or chocolate brown with rich tan markings.
 Grooming and excersize needs are minimal.

 I saw this next part on someone else’s website and it was such good information i have added it here as well.